Reversible Ionic Liquids as Double-Action Solvents for Efficient CO2 Capture

-Presented by Charles A. Eckert, Georgia Institute of Technology at the 2011 NETL CO2 Capture Technology Meeting
+Presented by Charles A. Eckert, Georgia Institute of Technology, 2011 NETL CO2 Capture Technology Meeting, Pittsburgh, PA

 - Reversible Ionic Liquids as Double-Action Solvents for Efficient CO2 Capture [PDF-2.0MB] (Sept 2010)

-Presentation given at the 2010 NETL CO2 Capture Technology Meeting
+Presented at the 2010 NETL CO2 Capture Technology Meeting, Pittsburgh, PA

 - “Single Component, Reversible Ionic Liquids for Energy Applications,” [PDF-188KB] Fuel, Volume 89, Issue 6, June 2010, Pages 1315-1319, Vittoria Blasucci, Ryan Hart, Veronica Llopis Mestre, Dominique Julia Hahne, Melissa Burlager, Hillary Huttenhower, Beng Joo Reginald Thio, Charles L. Liotta, and Charles A. Eckert.